|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 There has been a great deal of debate over whether or not you must soak your beans before cooking.
-Soaking overnight will not dramatically change the cooking the cooking time, so feel free to do as you please.
+Soaking overnight will not dramatically change the cooking time, so feel free to do as you please.

 Use salt pork, a deliciously decadent type of pork belly, or go for everyone's favorite, bacon.
 Either way, these beans are a dish that you might make over and over, as they're succulent, creamy, and have the perfect balance of sweet and savory, complemented by the earthy flavors of the pork.
 Serve the dish as a side to barbecue dishes such as hot dogs, burgers, pulled pork sandwiches, or ribs.
 Cornbread and tortillas are excellent accompaniments to these beans.